153957/experimentele-flats/README.md

 This site uses [Cactus](https://github.com/eudicots/Cactus/) to build.

-Cactus is a Python program, so Python is required.
-Also pip is used to install Cactus.
+Cactus is a Python program, so Python is required and pip is used to install Cactus.
 Other packages that are required by Cactus will be automatically installed.
 So open a Terminal and run:

-    pip install cactus
+    pip install -r requirements.txt

 If all goes well Cactus can now be used.